Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Continual Learning for Explainability

-\citet{weber2012learning} proposed an observational learning approach to reduce the number of domain knowledge acquisition necessary for implementing the real-time strategy game StarCraft.
-The CBR was applied to learn expectations, explanations, and goals from expert demonstrations \cite{weber2012learning}.
-An adversary library offers examples of adversary behaviour, and a goal library chooses goals to be pursued by the agent.
+\citet{weber2012learning} propose an observational learning approach to reduce the number of domain knowledge acquisitions necessary to implement the real-time strategy game StarCraft.
+CBR was applied to learn expectations, explanations, and goals from expert demonstrations.
+An adversary library offers examples of adversary behavior, and a goal library chooses goals to be pursued by the agent.
 The learning system offers explanations to the agent if it achieves an intended goal or if a deviation is observed.
 In a similar effort, \citet{floyd2016incorporating} applied two CBR systems to assist agent learning and explanation generation.
-Both CBRs use cases that are learned while interacting with the operator, i.e. learning by observation.
-The first CBR process determines if a robot is trustworthy and selects a new behaviour if found otherwise.
-The second CBR is used to provide an explanation or clarification should the robot change its behaviour.
+Both CBRs use cases learned while interacting with the operator, i.e., learning by observation.
+The first CBR process determines if a robot is trustworthy and selects a new behavior if found otherwise.
+The second CBR is used to provide an explanation or clarification should the robot change its behavior.
 The agent's explanations are based on explicit feedback received from an operator.
 The model is evaluated in a simulation environment involving an operator who instructs the robot to patrol, detect suspicious objects, and designate the objects as either harmless or dangerous.